Maghfoor Ahmad Ajazi: Pre-Independence activism

-Ajazi left his studies at B.N.
-College Patna to follow Mahatma Gandhi and joined the Non-cooperation movement in 1921.
+Ajazi left his studies at Bihar National College to follow Mahatma Gandhi and joined the Non-cooperation movement in 1921.

 He collected funds for freedom struggle through ‘Muthia’ drive.
 ‘Muthia’ meant to take out a muththi or fist of grain before preparing every meal to fund freedom struggle.
 Once he unknowingly reached the house of his cousin in a remote village.
 He inquired about 'Muthia'.
 He received a negative answer.
 His cousin recognised him and requested him to take meal, but he refused even a glass of water.
 When his sister promised to take out muthia and donated the dues, he agreed to take meal.

-He attended the AICC session held at Ahmedabad in 1921 and supported Hasrat Mohani's motion on 'Complete Independence', which was opposed by Mahatma Gandhi and failed."The Hindu", English Daily in its article published on 2 March 2022 entitled "Colonial's Rule's Impact :Wipe Out British Raj's Ethos"says "Sri Aurbindo advocating for Poorna Swaraj in 1907, going against the proposal of colonial Self-Government given by Dadabhai Naoroji.
+He attended the AICC session held at Ahmedabad in 1921 and supported Hasrat Mohani's motion on 'Complete Independence', which was opposed by Mahatma Gandhi and failed.
+"The Hindu", English Daily in its article published on 2 March 2022 entitled "Colonial's Rule's Impact :Wipe Out British Raj's Ethos" says "Sri Aurbindo advocating for Poorna Swaraj in 1907, going against the proposal of colonial Self-Government given by Dadabhai Naoroji.
 Hasrat Mohani, Bal Gangadhar Tilak, Maghfoor Ahmad Ajazi, and Bipin Chandra Pal reinforced this call for Complete Independence" He met Gandhiji at Sabarmati Ashram.
 Ajazi was not in support of the dominion status for India as many people in the Congress wanted at that time.
 He was always of the opinion that India should not remain under British imperialism for any significant amount of time and that the Raj had no moral right to subjugate Indians.
 This was the reason that he went against many Congress leaders of his time who were contented with dominion status and he instead wholeheartedly supported the motion of Complete Independence for India.